 2. Arc Sensors

-Arc sensors are another important consideration of a welding helmet because it detects the flashes coming out of the metal and protect your eyes from getting the damage by darkening the helmet with the help of sensors.
-An advanced and expensive welding helmet contains 3 or 4 sensors, while an inexpensive has 2 or less.
+Arc sensors are another important consideration of a welding helmet because it detects the flashes coming out of the metal and protects your eyes from getting damaged by darkening the helmet with the help of sensors.
+An advanced and expensive welding helmet contains 3 or 4 sensors, while an inexpensive one has 2 or fewer.

 3. Shading Range of Lens

 A welding helmet with a wide range of shades is preferable compared to a welding helmet with fewer shades because more shades will give more flexibility to deal with the applications.
 If you are dealing with low amperages, then 6-13 shade is suggested; otherwise, a normal 9-13 shade is considered good.

 4. Power Source

 A power source welding helmet is important to notice when getting a welding helmet because a low-quality power source may cause a hurdle in work.
 Most welding helmets have a solar power source, and some have Lithium-ion batteries, and there are helmets that contain both types of sources which ultimately increase the battery life, and you do not have to depend on a single source.
 The helmets with solar power sources are the most preferable because you do not have to charge like the other battery sources.
 Helmets with replaceable batteries are also considered good.

 A well-adjusted helmet with a lightweight is ideal for welding.
 A heavyweight helmet may distract you from your work and will be a burden on your shoulders that may cause strain and ultimately reduce your working hours.
 So always try to get a comfortable padded lightweight helmet.